-Points awarded: 20 points i ciiito airai acai 20 points
+Points awarded: 20 points

 k) Shared amenities

 Points are awarded to applicants who are living with other households if they share key amenities.
 The amenities for which points are awarded are kitchen, bathroom or toilet.

 Applicants need to only be sharing one of these amenities to qualify for the points.